el-ibrahimova/Photography-WebProject/README.md

 - **Role-Based Access Control**: Enforces secure access based on user roles.
 - **Data Privacy**: Ensures users can only access photos they are permitted to view.
 - **CSRF Protection**: Safeguards forms with AntiForgery tokens.
-- **Input Validation**: Robust validation mechanisms to maintain data integrity.
+- **Input Validation**: Server-side and client-side validation of the data.
-- **Soft Delete**: Supports recoverable deletion for critical data such as photos and categories.
+- **Soft Delete**: Supports recoverable deletion for critical data such as photos, photoshoots, and users.

 ![Description of image](images/1.jpg)
 ![Description of image](images/2.jpg)
 ![Description of image](images/3.jpg)

 ---

 ## 📄 License